 When you go to the Latin Mass you will usually see that it kind of has it’s own culture.
 Usually the women wear dresses or skirts and veil at Mass.
 The men tend to dress nicely in suits or shirts and ties.
 There is a very very present love of the domestic church and a great emphasis placed on living out the liturgical year of the Church

 All of the “traditionalist” subculture was so annoying to me.
-I didn’t want to be held to any standards that took me outside of my comfort zone, so I dug my heels in and swore I’d never go to the Latin Mass.
+I didn’t want to be held to any standards that took me outside of my comfort zone or which would call me to live in a way that challenged my selfish desires.
+I dug my heels in and swore I’d never go to the Latin Mass.

 The Little Book That Lead The Way